 EPMI Sharing

-Percentage: Profit from external sales of The Cities’ power and gas resources and savings realized by purchase of on-peak market power would be split 60% to The Cities and 40% to EPMI.
+Percentage: Profit from external sales of The Cities’ power and gas resources and savings realized by purchase of on-peak market power would be split 60% to The Cities and 40% to EPMI except under first contingency 32 MW “must run” conditions.
+If not already running, “must run” periods will be excluded from the profit loss calculation..
 EPMI would be compensated on a fixed fee basis of $1/MW-hr (above the delivered price) for deliveries of off-peak market power.

 Power Manager: EPMI would act as the Asset Manager for The Cities for a period of two (2)